There are several actions that you can and should take to help ensure that passwords are not compromised.

 - Consider certificate-based authentication, as with the EXTERNAL or UNBOUNDID-CERTIFICATE-PLUS-PASSWORD SASL mechanism.
 Certificates are much stronger than passwords when used as the only authentication factor, and requiring a certificate and password together provides the best of both worlds.
 Certificates are also not vulnerable to replay attacks in the way that passwords (and one-time passwords) are, and as long as clients take the proper steps to validate the authenticity of the certificate and perform hostname validation, they are much more resistant to phishing attacks.

-- If users are not directly communicating with the PingDirectory server itself, but are interacting with applications that use the server behind the scenes, then the application could obtain an OAuth token for that user, and then authenticate to the server using the OAUTHBEARER SASL mechanism.
+- If users are not directly communicating with PingDirectory Server itself, but are interacting with applications that use the Directory Server behind the scenes, then the application could obtain an OAuth token for that user, and then authenticate to the Directory Server using the OAUTHBEARER SASL mechanism.
 This enables support for additional authentication mechanisms that are typically not available to LDAP clients, like FIDO security keys.

 Even if you cannot require strong authentication for all user accounts, you should at least require it for administrators.